Reviewing the Pros and Cons of Buprenorphine

-Buprenorphine, also known as Suboxone, Subutex, and Buprenex, is an opiate drug that is created for addiction treatment and long-term pain relief.
-It is a primary drug used for opiate replacement therapy by helping to prevent symptoms of withdrawal.
-Like methadone, buprenorphine can be a very helpful drug when it comes to overcoming addiction to alcohol or another drug.
+Buprenorphine, also known as Suboxone, Subutex, and Buprenex, is a medication that effectively reduces cravings and significantly mitigates withdrawal symptoms .
+It is a primary medication used for opiate replacement therapy by helping to prevent symptoms of withdrawal.
+Like methadone, buprenorphine can be a very helpful medication when it comes to overcoming addiction to opiates.

 Many addiction treatment programs in New Jersey – whether in Colts Neck, or Freehold, or Manalapan, or Marlboro, or Mendham, or Bedminster – utilize buprenorphine to treaet opioid dependence.
 Buprenorphine is given to patients mainly to reduce severe opiate withdrawal symptoms.
 Opiate withdrawal symptoms include perspiration, nausea, anxiety, difficulty sleeping, chills, sensitivity to light, and stomach pain.